Virus concerns stoke buying; 2-year yield below 1% for first time since 2016

 By Ross Kerber and Dhara Ranasinghe

-BOSTON / LONDON, Feb 28 (Reuters) - Money continued to pour into U.S. Treasuries on Friday on coronavirus concerns, pressuring central bankers to cut rates by sending the yield on the two-year note below 1% for the first time since 2016.
+BOSTON / LONDON, Feb 28 (Reuters) - Money continued to pour into U.S. Treasuries on Friday on coronavirus concerns, sending the yield on the two-year note below 1% for the first time since 2016and adding to pressure on central bankers to cut interest rates.

-Yields on longer-term Treasuries were also down sharply, with the yield on the benchmark 10-year US10YT=RR note down 12.6 basis points in afternoon trading to 1.1732%.
-Late on Friday morning the note's yield was 1.1453%, marking a record low for the fourth consecutive day.
+Yields on longer-term Treasuries were also down sharply, with the benchmark 10-year US10YT=RR note down 16 basis points in afternoon trading at 1.1388%.

+At one point Friday afternoon the 10-year yield reached 1.1159%, marking a record low for the fourth consecutive day, after comments by Federal Reserve Chair Jerome Powell cast doubt on whether the U.S. central bank would act quickly on rates.

 Six countries reported their first cases of the coronavirus as the world prepared for a pandemic and investors fearing a global recession dumped equities.